MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 is a not quite the same as dedicated computer on your desktop!

-What we are going to do today is to give you enough information to get your own machines up and running on the Research Cloud, and importanly, where to go to learn the gotcha’s.
+What we are going to do today is to give you enough information to get your own machines up and running on the Research Cloud, and importantly, where to go to learn the gotcha’s.

+-- *Slide* --

 ## Security Groups

+-- *Slide End* --

 One of the things you needed to do in launching your free PC was to select a security group called 'http'.